-- In large pot, pour in pepper mixture from electric blender.
+- In large pot, pour in pepper mixture from electric blender and any remaining chicken broth.
 In same pot, pour in shredded chicken, corn and seasonings.
 Stir.
 Heat on the stovetop on medium until boil then reduce heat to simmer.

 - Stir in butter, then half n half, then cheese.
 Continue stirring until everything is fully melted and incorporated.

 Note: If there is a video, it will not display while there is an adblocker.